Ph0enixKM/Elevate/README.md

 2. **Config** *(Json)* - here Elevate stores datailed information about what to upload and where to upload.
 Usually you don't have to edit this part of code, because project initing interface (`elevate init`) will prepare this part for you

 3. **Server** *(Bash)* - this section contains script that will be run after project is being pushed to the server and unzipped.
 You can here install dependencies and reload the server if you wish. **Don't** use any commands that require user input or else the remote elevate will kill that process and send you error that your script timed out.
-Once the script finnished running, you will see what it prompted.
+Once the script finished running, you will see what it prompted.

-> Useful note: when running the bash scripts your pwd is set to where the virual ele.vate (which is the ele.vate in the new project) is, which is assumed as a root of your entire project.
+> Useful note: when running the bash scripts your *pwd* is set to where the ele.vate is (which is the ele.vate in the new project).
+This file's directory is assumed as a root of your entire project.

 ![](arts/assembly-footer.png)